JFields426/METR-5433-Final-Project-Code/README.md

 4. blockinfo.py - Creates a .csv file with information for each block including duration, mininum and maximum size, etc. Useful for verifying the amount of unique blocking events.
 (NOTE: StitchBlobs gives each block a sequential ID based on start time.
 The region filtering does not reassign ID numbers, so non-consecutive block IDs are normal and expected.)

+5. block_freq.py - Visualizes the frequency of blocking events over the Northern Atlantic region.

-5. sst_climo.py - Calculates SST climatology.
+6. sst_climo.py - Calculates SST climatology.

-6. sst_anom.py - Calcualtes SST anomalies based on climatology.
+7. sst_anom.py - Calcualtes SST anomalies based on climatology.

-7. sst_anom_statprep.py - Detrends SST anomalies to account for the change in average SST over time.
+8. sst_anom_statprep.py - Detrends and standardizes SST anomalies to account for the change in average SST over time and to better assess statistical anomalies.

-8. composite.py - Calculates composite difference between blocked and non-blocked days and plots the resulting maps for each lag.
+9. composite.py - Calculates composite difference between blocked and non-blocked days and plots the resulting maps for each lag.
 Additionally, it creates a list of days considered blocked an non-blocked for each lag (this is important for significance testing).

-9. bootstrap.py - Tests significance of the composite differences using bootstrapping.
+10. bootstrap.py - Tests significance of the composite differences using bootstrapping.
 Plots sample PDF histogram for a random point to visualize significance.
 Plots composite difference maps for each lag with stippling for stastistically significant points.

 If you have any questions, please contact Jacob Fields at jacobfields@ou.edu